Apache trout

-The Apache trout, Oncorhynchus apache, is a species of freshwater fish in the salmon family (family Salmonidae) of order Salmoniformes.
-It is one of the Pacific trouts.
+The Apache trout or Arizona trout (Oncorhynchus apache), is a species of freshwater fish in the salmon family (family Salmonidae) of order Salmoniformes.
+It is closely related to Gila trout and is one of the critically endangered Pacific trouts.

 Description

 The Apache trout measures in length from 6 to 24 in, and weighs between 0.4 to 6 lb.
 It rarely exceeds 25 cm, but can reach up to 40 cm in its native, headwater streams.
 Apache trout are a yellowish-gold color with a golden belly and have medium-sized dark spots that are evenly spaced and that may extend below the lateral line and onto the dorsal and tail fins.
 The top of its head and back are dark olive in color, and it has the appearance of having a black stripe/mask through each of its eyes, due to two small black dots on either side of the pupil.
 There can be a throat mark below the lower jaw, ranging in color from yellow to gold.